 Graduates are employed in a variety of settings depending on the services they provide and the client populations they serve.
 Some are employed in colleges and universities as teachers, supervisors, researchers, and service providers.
 Others are employed in independent practice providing counselling, psychotherapy, assessment, and consultation services to individuals, couples, families, groups, and organizations.
 Additional settings in which counselling psychologists practice include community mental health centers, hospitals, family services, health maintenance organizations, rehabilitation agencies, business and industrial organizations and consulting firms.

-The Faculty of the BSc in Psychology
+The Faculty of the MSc in Counselling Psychology

 Prof. Diomedes Markoulis